 Of course good wine cannot miss on your traditional Roman table.
 Just take a ride in the Castelli Romani (Roman Castles) for an amazing eno-gastronomic tour you surely won't forget.

-Also famous are the "Puntarelle" a kind of salad served with oil, salt, vinegar and pieces of anchovy.
-Of course good wine is not missing.
-Just take a ride in the "Castelli Romani" (Roman Castles) area and you'll surely have an enthusiastic wine/gastronomic tour.
-Typical of this area are the "Fraschette".
-Old home style wine shops in which you can also enjoy a couple of glasses of the local wine directly from the barrel along with some home made bread better if toasted with oil, salt and garlic (the so called Bruschetta) or also served with local "Porchetta di Ariccia" (named after the town of origin) which is a small pig cleaned of its intestines and flavored with lard, salt, pepper, garlic and various aromatic herbs rigorously cooked over a slow open coal fire.
-The sweets and cakes are not missing either.
-The "Crostata with Ricotta" (Tart with Ricotta), the famous "Maritozzi" (cream puffs) and the "Ciambelle al Vino" (Doughnuts made with wine).
+Typical of this area are fraschette, old home-style wine shops, where you can enjoy a couple of glasses of the local wine directly from the barrel, along with some homemade bread, better if toasted with oil, salt and garlic (the so called bruschetta).
+You may also go for some porchetta di Ariccia (named after the town of origin), piglet cleaned of its intestines and flavored with lard, salt, pepper, garlic, various aromatic herbs rigorously cooked over a slow, open coal fire.

 By Rita Peters